 - This dish meant to be hot, so if you are serving it with steamed rice, make it little extra hot to go with the neutral flavour of rice.

-Tofu stir fried is simple, can be prepared in jiffy if you have some good South Asian condiments in your pantry and you will also need a large handful of Thai basil, which you can replace with the Italian sweet basil too, the flavour of basil makes it more enticing.
+Tofu stir fried is simple, can be prepared in jiffy if you have some good South Asian condiments in your pantry, that helps, and you will also need a large handful of Thai basil, the flavour of basil makes it more enticing.
 Dig in it with your chopsticks ! yummm…its hot !

 Looking for more Thai flavours.
 Do check this Tilapia fish dunked in Thai mango sauce, another our hot favourite at home.